Bug report #13741

 After some research: only new added features are broken, eg. from copy-paste or split.
 They are displayed properly until save.

 I tried to split over and over the line layer "Zdjecia" and after saves attributes tables always looks fine to me.
 Maybe a screencast would help understanding how to replicate the issue.

-#5 Updated by Jakub Kosik over 4 years ago
+#5 Updated by Jakub Kosik almost 5 years ago

 It's almost impossible to replicate this issue, so there is no hope to screencast.
 Issue happens once in a hundred saves, but in 50 person team it happens way too often :/